 Introduction to Algorithms (3rd Edition), Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 Online

-Assignments: This course includes both coding and written assignments to enhance learning and practical application.
-You are expected to use Python for the 3 coding assignments.
-There will be 5 theory assignments throughout the semester.
+Assignments: This course includes written assignments to enhance learning and practical application.
+There will be 7 theory assignments throughout the semester.
 You are expected to complete all of them to help you learn the topics discussed in lectures.

 Exams: The course will include 2 midterm exams and 1 final exam.
 The midterm exams are periodic assessments that focus only on the material covered since the previous exam.
 The final exam is comprehensive, covering all topics discussed throughout the semester.
-The exams will be conducted in a closed-book format and administered as quizzes on Canvas, using the Respondus LockDown Browser on your laptop.
+All exams will be closed book, and they will be conducted in the form of in-person paper-based exam.